-The Chief Financial Officer will prepare financial statements on a monthly basis.
+The Chief Financial Officer will prepare financial statements monthly.
 The Chief Financial Officer will be responsible for the timely reporting of financial information to the proper funding agency (see Cash Management and Reporting - Federal funds).

-An annual independent financial audit will be conducted in accordance with generally accepted government auditing standards (GAGAS) and Uniform Guidance 2 CFR Part 200, Subpart F-Audit Requirements.
+An annual independent financial audit will be conducted in accordance with generally accepted government auditing standards (GAGAS) and Uniform Guidance - 2 CFR Part 200, Subpart F.